Asian Studies Program

 Our program offers a well-rounded interdisciplinary approach to the study of Asia, as well as more specialized training in each student's particular area of interest.
 Courses cover a broad range of topics including history, economics, politics, society, geography, art and art history, business, film, and literature.
 The program faculty has rich and diverse interests that span from pre-modern times to the present day.
 Variety and depth are added to our students' regular coursework through experiential learning, including study abroad in Asia and internships in St. Cloud and the Twin Cities.
 Further, we understand that language is critical to understanding Asia: our students have access to three years of Chinese and Japanese language classes through the Department of Modern and Classical Languages.

 Information related to courses, the Asian Studies major, and related resources are located through the links at the left of this page and throughout the web site.
 We hope you find the information you need.
-For further assistance, please contact Rachel Sherman, Coordinator of Asian Studies.
+For further assistance, please contact Norma Koetter, Coordinator of Asian Studies.